 I have tried (much to the annoyance of the rest of the family) to ignore my own birthday for quite a few decades now, so it was with some amusement that this year Charlotte confided that she would rather not have an annual reminder on how old she is.
 It comes to us all eventually, my epiphany came at the ripe age of 30!
-It seems quite in keeping that it this time of year that many of the villages in Leicestershire choose to hold a Scarecrow Festival, usually the family visits one held in Lubenham, but this year Sarah and Lee attended one held in Desford.
+It seems quite in keeping that it is this time of year that many of the villages in Leicestershire choose to hold a Scarecrow Festival, usually the family visits one held in Lubenham, but this year Sarah and Lee attended one held in Desford.

 Late on the 9th Jamie was driving through Harborough and witnessed a fire taking hold of the Roebuck.
-It is a popular pub on the east side of Harborough and one where Jamie often eats as the meals are good, reasonably priced and was just a few hundred metres from his old apartment in the town.
+It is a popular pub on the east side of Harborough and one where Jamie often eats as the meals are good, reasonably priced and just a few hundred metres from his old apartment in the town.

 The Arboretum is on a massive site, it would take a young and fit person a full day to do it justice, so our aged group was never going to see anything but the highlights.
 Thankfully, we were set free to do as we please.
-I hate snaking around in a large group, having to stay together for the sake of organisation, not able to spend time on what interests you and skipping what does not.
+I hate snaking around in a large group, having to stay together for the sake of organisation, not being able to spend time on what interests me and skipping what does not.
 We first chose to take the land train to ensure that we saw the principal exhibits and luckily we boarded a very sparsely occupied train just as it was about to leave.
-At a very relaxing and pedestrian pace we motored along the narrow tarmac roads linking the larger memorials.
-We could see from our little carriage that there were many more smaller sites set into the large grassy areas or partly hidden in the surrounding woods.
-Thankfully the taped commentary was good, drawing our attention to what was around us, ensuring that we did not miss anything.
+At a very relaxing and pedestrian pace, we motored along the narrow tarmac roads linking the larger memorials.
+We could see from our little carriage that there were many smaller sites set into the large grassy areas or partly hidden in the surrounding woods.
+Thankfully the taped commentary was good, drawing our attention to what was around us, and ensuring that we did not miss anything.

 Now on foot, we set off first to pass through the central memorial set high up on a mound with its central obelisk visible from most parts of the site.
-We stopped a while to read some of the names engraved on the arc shaped walls, though they were grouped into years the names themselves were not done alphabetically.
+We stopped a while to read some of the names engraved on the arc-shaped walls, though they were grouped into years the names themselves were not done alphabetically.
 Anyone looking for a particular name had a task on their hands.

 Our wandering took us through several stands of wood among which were yet more memorial sites, some elaborate, some not so.
 It appears that every conceivable organisation within the UK has a plot somewhere here.
 I failed to see the relevance of some, but I guess this place is meant for all, therefore I haven’t the justification to criticise without further understanding.

-We made our way to the banks of the River Tame, following a trail up river that took us to where a railway line crossed by way of a bridge, we continued on to reach a small park resplendent with pond surrounded by numerous pond dipping decks for school parties.
+We made our way to the banks of the River Tame, following a trail up the river that took us to where a railway line crossed by way of a bridge, we continued on to reach a small park resplendent with pond surrounded by numerous pond dipping decks for school parties.

-The afternoon was marching on, so with the gold topped obelisk of earlier as a guide we slowly meandered back to the centre via several benches to rest weary feet and to take in the views.
+The afternoon was marching on, so with the gold-topped obelisk of earlier as a guide, we slowly meandered back to the centre via several benches to rest weary feet and to take in the views.
 We left at 3.30pm without any delay for missing passengers (I bet that is a first!) which was fortunate as the return journey was half an hour longer due to traffic.
 It was a good day, Sue has ticked it off her list and I found things to interest me.

 The following Sunday Jamie invited me over to help him rebuild the path outside his front door.
 It took us most of the day to complete it with hardcore and sand being laid down under the new paving slabs he had bought.